JBelthoff/poker.net/README.md

 - **Calculates the winning hand**
 - **Displays detailed results**

-Under the hood, the evaluation engine performs about **≈ 178 million 5-card evaluations per second (single-threaded)** and scales up to **≈ 2.76 billion hands per second (multi-threaded)** —  placing it within **≈ 98 % of an AVX2-optimized C++ implementation** while preserving fully managed, allocation-free execution.
+Under the hood, the evaluation engine is optimized for high throughput and deterministic performance, maintaining fully managed, allocation-free execution.

-Future updates will continue refining gameplay and introduce interactive features such as hand histories, betting logic, and visualized probability analysis.

 ---